enhance-dev/enhance.dev/src/views/docs/md/index.md

 ## Features

-All the things in `arcdown` with some fancy file-based routing.
+All the things in [Arcdown](https://github.com/architect/arcdown) with some fancy file-based routing.

 ### Navigation